surrealwaffle/bsp_exorcist/README.md

 This section will document how Halo represents and traverses BSP structures, and why phantom BSP and BSP leaks occur.

-If you are more comfortable looking at code, see dc30e0fc26a1d7e6be67c03aec9efdbcf7babe05 , which contains the BSP-vector intersection subroutine as implemented in Halo PC.
+If you are more comfortable looking at code, see the branch named `baseline-no-fixes`, which contains the BSP-vector intersection subroutine as implemented in Halo PC.
 Note that in this version of the code, I refer to BSP leaks as holes.
 I later settled on the term BSP leak to differentiate it from holes that may be introduced through mitigation methods.

 ## Background Knowledge
 This section assumes a bit of background knowledge in BSP trees and related